Fudan-iGEM/2025-wiki/pages/design.md

 ## YeastVerse: Our Virtual Experiment Platform

 Throughout this project, we fully embraced the "dry-lab guiding wet-lab" approach by creating [YeastVerse](/model/), our virtual yeast simulation platform.
 YeastVerse, a portmanteau for "Yeast Metaverse," was used extensively to simulate the growth, division, protein expression, and external signal response of both Grape Yeast and normal unicellular yeast.
-This guided our wet lab work and visually demonstrated the advantage of Grape Yeast in tracking evolutionary history.
+This guided our wet-lab work and visually demonstrated the advantage of Grape Yeast in tracking evolutionary history.
 YeastVerse is a powerful platform with various functional modules and adjustable parameters, serving as the "zero-th machine" for our Grape Yeast chassis.
 Please check our [Model](/model/) page for more details.

 <div style="text-align: center;" id="fig9">
     <img src="https://static.igem.wiki/teams/5643/pageimage/design/fig6-yeast-verse.webp" style="width:80%">
     <div>
         <span style="color:gray">Figure 9.
-Use digital YeastVerse to guide our wet lab.Once we have an idea, we first conduct background research and collect relevant data.
-Then, we input this data into Yeastverse and obtain feedback, which helps guide the design and implementation of our wet lab experiments.</span>
+Use digital YeastVerse to guide our wet-lab.Once we have an idea, we first conduct background research and collect relevant data.
+Then, we input this data into Yeastverse and obtain feedback, which helps guide the design and implementation of our wet-lab experiments.</span>
         <br><br>
     </div>
 </div>